SMCProduct

 Increasing the number of references with a lower environmental impact in our collections

 The manufacturing steps of our products are responsible for most of the environmental impacts related to our business.
-This issue is therefore a priority in our sustainable development approach.
+This issue is therefore a priority in our sustainable development approach, a priority reflected daily in our eco-design practices (choice of materials, selection of suppliers meeting our specifications).

-In 2022, 51% of our references had a reduced environmental impact, the objective is to reach 100% by 2030 by increasing the use of certified materials such as:
+In 2023, 60% of our products had a reduced environmental impact, the objective is to reach 100% by 2030 by increasing the use of certified materials such as:

 Ensuring the safety and manufacturing conditions of our product